Gi60s/full-stack-dev/docs-src/index.md

 Through this class we will develop a full stack application, but how much we cover and what will be determined based on what you want to learn and how much we can tackle together.

+Each class will consist of time spent in instruction followed by time spent for lab work.
+Lab work is an opportunity to work through assignments in class and to talk through assignments submitted in class.

 # You are Qualified

 We each have different backgrounds, different educations, and different levels of experiences in all aspects of life.